cristiangarc/donuts-crud-app/README.md

 npm run cart donut_name
 ```

-Check all of the donuts in your cart:
+See all of the donuts in your cart:
 ```
 npm run all
 ```

-Check the total price of the cart:
+Check the total price of your cart:
 ```
 npm run price
 ```

-See the total number of each donut in your cart with:
+View the number of each donut in your cart:
 ```
 npm run items
 ```

-Cancel your cart with:
+Empty your cart with:
 ```
 npm run cancel
 ```